sanghack81/sanghack81.github.io/index.md

 	working with Prof. <a href="http://causalai.net">Elias Bareinboim</a>.
 	I got my Ph.D. in College of Information Sciences and Technology, Pennsylvania State University, University Park, under the supervision of Prof. <a href="https://faculty.ist.psu.edu/vhonavar/index.htm">Vasant Honavar</a>.
 </p>
-Currently, I am working on developing methods for applying causality in sequential decision-making and developing theory of causal effect identifiability and transportability.
+Currently, I am working on the theory and application of causality from the perspectives of machine learning, artificial intelligence, and data science.
+In particular, I am interested in causal discovery, sequential decision-making, and the identifiability and estimation of causal effects in diverse settings.
 During my Ph.D. study, I focused on causal discovery in a relational domain.<br>
 [<a href="/assets/cv.pdf">Curriculum Vitae</a>]
   </div>